-- · The meter must be fitted with a LID, tamper-evident seal and if required, telemetry. - Before your rollout date, you must submit: - o Non-urban water meter-certificate of accuracy for existing meter (not pattern-approved) - Non-urban water meter-report to rely on transitional arrangements to keep existing metering equipment, and any accompanying documents.
+- The meter must be fitted with a LID, tamper-evident seal and if required, telemetry. - ▲Before your rollout date a DQP, on your behalf, must submit to the DQP Portal: - Non-urban water meter report to rely on transitional arrangements to keep existing metering equipment, and any accompanying documents.